5 ways to support the health of your pancreas

 5-star pancreas protection

-Adopting even just a few of these five habits can help diminish your risk of pancreatic cancer.
-The American Cancer Society recommends all five, plus the additional step of limiting your exposure to certain chemicals at your workplace.
+Adopting even just a few of these five habits can help lessen your risk of pancreatic cancer.
+The ACS recommends all five, plus the additional step of limiting your exposure to certain chemicals at your workplace.

 Quitting smoking and reducing belly fat may be particularly helpful.
-But the benefit of a holistic approach showed striking reductions in pancreatic risk in a large study published in 2020 in the European Journal of Epidemiology.
+But the benefit of a holistic approach showed striking reductions in pancreatic risk, according to a large study published in 2020 in the European Journal of Epidemiology.

 Article sources open article sources